Susan Spencer-Churchill, Duchess of Marlborough

-In 1817 the marquess inherited the dukedom from his father, George Spencer, 4th Duke of Marlborough, at which point his wife became Duchess of Marlborough.
+In 1817 the marquess inherited the dukedom from his father, George Spencer, 4th Duke of Marlborough, at which point his wife became Duchess of Marlborough; later that year, he changed their surname from Spencer to Spencer-Churchill (by royal licence dated 26 May 1817).

 The duchess died at her house in Park Lane, London, aged 73.
 In the previous year two of her sons, Charles and Henry John, had died, along with Charles's wife and her husband the duke himself.
 She was buried in the chapel of Blenheim Palace.